alisonkhill/coffeeforecast/README.md

 #### Stretch Features (optional):
 > Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.

-Pandas is used to display the final table.
+Matplotlib is used to display the forecast figure.